SAN ANTONIO H2S TRAINING REQUIREMENTS

 Hydrogen Sulfide gas, or H2S, is found around certain areas of the oil field, such as wellheads, drilling rigs, flowlines, tanks, and other drilling/production facilities.
-Any worker in San Antonio that could be exposed to H2S is required to be sufficiently trained in order to understand the hazards of working in and around H2S including but not limited to: evacuation, first aid, CPR, personal protective equipment, etc. For those workers who will be working in dangerous atmospheres above the exposure limits supplied air, or an SCBA will also be required.
-For a worker to use the respirator correctly they must be medically cleared, fit tested, trained, and properly practiced.
-In an earlier article, we also have noted that there are additional requirements for supervisors based on BLM/Texas Railroad Comission rules.
+Any worker in San Antonio that could be exposed to H2S is required to be sufficiently trained in order to understand the hazards of working in and around H2S, including, but not limited to: evacuation, first aid, CPR, personal protective equipment, etc. For those workers who will be working in dangerous atmospheres above the exposure limits, supplied air, or a SCBA, will also be required.
+For a worker to use the respirator correctly, they must be medically cleared, fit tested, trained, and properly practiced.
+In an earlier article, we also have noted that there are additional requirements for supervisors based on BLM/Texas Railroad Commission rules.

 It is crucial that workers are practiced on equipment before they actually need it.
-For H2S awareness being able to properly use the equipment can be lifesaving, although the list of equipment is somewhat short.
-A full set of SCBA respirator gear is important to demonstrate, even for those workers who will never use it need to gain an appreciation for the amount of work involved in delivering a contained atmosphere on short notice.
-Personal monitors will also need to be shown, how to wear them, and how to operate them.
-While not technically hydrogen sulfide PPE, at this point coveralls can be shown as an excellent visual aids for students to demonstrate possible breathing zone locations for mounting personal H2S monitors.
+For H2S awareness, being able to properly use the equipment can be lifesaving, although the list of equipment is somewhat short.
+A full set of SCBA respirator gear is important to demonstrate, because even those workers who will never use it need to gain an appreciation for the amount of work involved in delivering a contained atmosphere on short notice.
+Personal monitors will also need to be shown including demonstrating, how to wear them and how to operate them.
+While not technically hydrogen sulfide PPE, at this point coveralls can be shown as an excellent visual aid for students to demonstrate possible breathing zone locations for mounting personal H2S monitors.

 Notice: Article is provided as is and for informational use only.
 Eagle Ford Training San Antonio, its owners, instructors, and affiliates hereto referred as the company shall have no liability for and you shall defend, indemnify and hold harmless from and against any claim loss demand, liability, obligation, and expense based upon any injury or damage, spill or pollution, product liability, or any other loss that may occur.
 The liability for the use of information is solely yours notwithstanding any act of error or omission by the company.